ExpediaGroup/graphql-kotlin/docs/execution/contextual-data.md

 ### GraphQLContext Annotation

-From the 1.0.0 release we also support marking any argument with the annotaiton `@GraphQLContext`.
+From the 1.0.0 release we also support marking any argument with the annotation `@GraphQLContext`.
 If the schema generator sees this annotation on an argument, it will assume that this is the context class and inject the context as this argument value.
 This does require that you mark **all** usages of the arument with the annotation.
 This will cause an error if you incorrectly mark the wrong argument, which is why the interface method may be better, but the annotation can be helpful if you do no control the implementation of the context class you are using.